 In 2015, the Legislature passed a huge tax increase (hailed by many newspapers as the largest tax increase in Kansas History).
 This huge tax increase gave Kansas the second highest sales tax on food in the country.
 I led the floor debate against this huge tax increase on working families and seniors.
 Unfortunately we lost as the Pro-Brownback forces were able to get the bare minimum number of votes needed to pass the bill.

 Instead of higher food taxes, we needed the 330,000 business owners who were removed completely from the income tax rolls in 2012 to pay their fair share.

 State budgeting is a complicated process that involves tough choices,compromise and prioritizing at several levels of government.
 I am committed to keeping our budget priorities in touch with the priorities of everyday Kansans.
 I will also continue to work in a bi-partisan manner to balance the budget without tax increases on working families or seniors.

 It is also time to step up our efforts to cut out waste and make state government run more efficiently.
-We have made some progress in the last few years, but we have a lot of work left to do.
+We have made some progress in the last two years, but we have a lot of work left to do.